antoszy/RoboND-Rover-Project/writeup.md

 1. `decision_step()`:
 * **In starting (forward) mode the direction of movement is chosen as a weighted sum of mean navigable angle and navigable angle which is the most to the left.
 The weighting coefficient (`left_coeff`) is increasing over time to make rover go closer to the left wall.
 This way allows rover to map the whole terrain and find 5-6 samples depending on time of run.**
 * If the rover has very little navigable terrain in front of it, rover starts to turn to find more navigable terrain (stop mode)
-* **If rover got stuck (very low velocity for more than 2 seconds) it's mode changes to stuck stop, in which it rotates 15* in the right direction.**
+* **If rover got stuck (very low velocity for more than 2 seconds) it's mode changes to stuck stop, in which it rotates 15 degrees in the right direction.**
 * **If the rover is very close to the sample, it brakes**